ccoupe/mqtt-camera-motion/README.md

 ## Purpose
 This program reads from a USB wecam or Raspberry's camera and when it detects movement it will send 'active' or 'inactive' to a MQTT topic.
 There is a matching Hubitat driver you'll want to use.
+It's extremely sensitve to small movements which a PIR or Microwave sensor wouldn't trigger.

 It also reports a 'lux' level to MQTT.
 Do not confuse this with other 'lux's.
 Generally speaking a low number means less light.
 This program attempt to detect step changes